AshleyBrown11/Project-1/README.md

 5. Click the "Start New Round" button to reset the board and start a new round.
 6. Keep playing multiple rounds until you decide to stop.

+## Improvements
-Improvements I would like to make is to add sound and add pictures in place of the "X" and "O".
+I would like to make is to add sound and add pictures in place of the "X" and "O".
 I would also like to add the strike function when a winner has been declared.

+## Challenges
+Could not get the checkWinner function to operate,there were times when the the clicks or button would not work.